- Yale University (B.A., Economics and History (honors), magna cum laude, 1981)

 Law Clerk to The Honorable Jerre S. Williams, United States Court of Appeals, Fifth Circuit (1984-85).

-Barnett is a Fellow in the American College of Trial Lawyers, a partner in Susman Godfrey’s Houston and New York offices, and a graduate of Yale University and Harvard Law School.
-With three decades of trial work representing both plaintiffs and defendants, he is a master of strategy in commercial litigation.
+Barnett’s credentials match his knowledge and skill.
+He is a Fellow in the American College of Trial Lawyers, for example, an Elected Member of the American Law Institute, and an honors graduate of Yale University and Harvard Law School.
+With three decades of trial work representing both plaintiffs and defendants, he is master strategist in commercial litigation.

-Barnett focuses on complex matters, particularly ones involving antitrust, energy, or intellectual property.
-He has represented major corporations like Alaska Airlines, Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, and Neiman Marcus Group.
-He’s also battled for his clients against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.
+Barnett focuses on complex matters, especially ones involving antitrust, energy, or intellectual property.
+He has represented major corporations like Alaska Airlines, Cisco Systems, KKR, Neiman Marcus Group, and Texas Instruments.
+He’s also battled for clients against behemoths like Abbott Labs, Apple, AT&T, Comcast, JPMorgan Chase, Samsung, and Visa.

 Barnett projects a compelling courtroom presence.
 His performance before the Supreme Court in Comcast Corp. v.
 Behrend prompted the Court to withdraw the question on which it had granted review.
 The judge in a patent infringement trial called him “one of the best” and his opening statement the finest he had ever seen.
-Another trial judge said Barnett was one of the two best trial lawyers he’d ever come across.
-The other one was dead, he said.
+Another trial judge told Barnett minutes after a jury returned a favorable verdict that he was one of the two best trial lawyers he’d ever come across—adding that the other one was dead.

 Barnett can handle a case from start to finish.
-He’s tried cases to verdict and then briefed and argued them when they went before the Third, Fifth, and Tenth Circuits, the Supreme Court of Louisiana, and (in the case of Comcast Corp. v.
-Behrend) even the Supreme Court of the United States.
+He’s tried cases to verdict and then briefed and argued them when they went before appellate courts, including the Third, Fifth, and Tenth Circuits, the Supreme Court of Louisiana, and even (in the case of Comcast Corp. v.
+Behrend) the Supreme Court of the United States.

-The Contingency, Barnett’s law blog that provides insights on sharing the risks and rewards of high-stakes business disputes, is a resource for attorneys and senior corporate executives facing major litigation.
-Barnett is also a sought-after public speaker, serving on panels and speaking on topics such as the hottest claims, trying class actions, and techniques for streamlining litigation.
-He also comments on trends in commercial litigation and the implications of major rulings for outlets such as NPR, Reuters, Law360, Corporate Counsel, and The Dallas Morning News.
-He’s even appeared in Frontline.
+Barnett is a sought-after public speaker, serving on panels and talking on topics like the hottest claims, trial of class actions, and techniques for streamlining litigation.
+He also comments on trends in commercial litigation and the implications of major rulings for outlets such as NPR, Reuters,

 “Barry Barnett was magnificent in trying this case,” said Energy Future Holdings’ general counsel after Barnett led a trial team that defeated $500 million claims relating to power plants, a lignite mine, and an aluminum smelter.
 “We couldn’t ask for more able trial counsel.”